stuckedf-glitch/320Mp3FastEncoder/README.md

 🚀 Overview
-  *  A fast and reliable utility designed to convert your audio files into high-quality 320kbps MP3s.
+  *  A fast and reliable stand-alone program utility designed to convert your audio files into high-quality 320kbps MP3s.
 Built with a focus on speed and a cyberpunk-inspired aesthetic.

 🛠️ Key Features
   *  Drag & Drop: Simple and intuitive workflow.